telerik/winforms-docs/knowledge-base/duplicated-korean-characters-in-richtexteditor.md

 ## Solution

-Microsoft IME has upgrade to a new version, but not all features are compatible with it.
+Microsoft IME has upgraded to a new version, but not all features are compatible with it.
 If you encounter issues, you can return to using the previous version:

 ![duplicated-korean-characters-in-richtexteditor 005](images/duplicated-korean-characters-in-richtexteditor005.png)

 ![duplicated-korean-characters-in-richtexteditor 006](images/duplicated-korean-characters-in-richtexteditor006.png)

-Make sure that you switch to previous Microsoft IME:
+Make sure that you switch to the previous Microsoft IME:

 ![duplicated-korean-characters-in-richtexteditor 007](images/duplicated-korean-characters-in-richtexteditor007.png)